For years I strove for The Perfect Christmas.

-The Perfect Christmas would include a classic family Christmas photo sent to 100 of our closest friends, family and acquaintances.
-We’d host our annual neighborhood Christmas party and create teacher gifts for four children’s multiple teachers.
-There were the Advent readings, the lighting of the Advent candles, the neighbor gifts, the friend gifts, the five big boxes of gifts mailed to loved ones far away.
-There were the presents for our kids, and multiple small wrapped ones for their stockings.
-I remember speeding through it all and finally sitting down to enjoy our decorated fresh fir only after the whir of the holidays was over.
-Don’t get me wrong–I loved these activities—they were all meaningful.
-But they needed to be toned down.
-And I needed balance so I’d be able to maintain true peace and joy!
+The Perfect Christmas would include a classic family photo sent to 100 of our closest contacts.
+We’d host our annual Christmas party and create teacher gifts for our four children’s multiple teachers.
+I was determined to include Advent readings, Advent candles, neighbor gifts, friend gifts, the five big boxes of gifts mailed to loved ones far away.
+I’d buy multiple presents for our kids, including the many small ones for stockings.

-It became harder to get the family together for a picture.
-I learned that a Walmart card would do!
-Another year I decided not to send cards, and Christmas still happened!
+As years went by, it became harder to get the family together for a picture.
+I learned that any card would do.
+Another year I decided not to send cards, and Christmas still happened.
 Then there was the Christmas when our downstairs furniture was in a POD because of a recent flood.
-Underfoot was mostly sub-flooring.
-That year we sat on the floor with blankets.
-We didn’t buy a tree, We celebrated by filling stockings, attaching them to string and hiding them as we’d always done.
+Underfoot was sub-flooring.
+We sat on the floor with blankets.
+We didn’t even buy a tree.
+However, we robustly enjoyed our favorite tradition, The Stocking Hunt.

-Through the years, I’ve finally realized that Christmas is about more than the doing and buying and going.
-Today it’s December tenth and my house is a mess, with scattered assorted decorating supplies.
-No baking or wrapping or card addressing has happened.
-There was a time when this situation would have freaked me out.
-But, not to worry, I’ll get the necessary things done eventually.
-In the meantime, I’ll ponder the true Reason, cherish time with loved ones and light the Advent candles.
-I’ll look for opportunities to bless the needy instead of just blessing the blessed.
-We’ll enjoy our simple traditions and meals and moments together.
+I finally realized that Christmas is about more than the doing and buying and going.
+It’s now only eleven days before Christmas and my list is starkly different than my Christmas to-do list from the past.
+I’ve yet to bake or wrap or send cards.
+Years ago this situation would have freaked me out.
+I’ll get the necessary things done eventually.
+In the meantime, I’ll ponder the true Reason and look forward to being with loved ones in Wilmington.
+I’m so excited about starting Eliza and William on our Stocking Hunt.
+Also, I’ll enjoy serving opportunities that will bless the truly needy and deserving instead of just blessing the blessed.
 The years have taught me to have grace for myself.
-Maybe I’ll even send New Year’s cards this year!
+I may even send New Year’s cards this year!